-A.SOFT_ARCHI The smartcard embedded software shall be designed in a secure manner, that is focusing on integrity of program and data.
+A.SOFT_ARCHI The smartcard embedded software and data (D.SOFT_xxx and D.xxx_DATA) shall be designed in a secure manner, that is focusing on integrity of program and data.

-A.DEV ORG Procedures dealing with physical, personnel,
+A.DEV_ORG Procedures dealing with physical, personnel,

-organizational, technical measures for the confidentiality and integrity of smartcard embedded software (e.g. source code and any associated documents) and IC designer proprietary information (tools, software, documentation.) shall exist and be applied in software development.
+organizational, technical measures for the confidentiality and integrity of smartcard embedded software and data (e.g. source code and any associated documents related to D.xxx_SOFT and D.xxx_DATA) and IC designer proprietary information (tools D.DEV_TOOLS, software D.xxx_DSOFT, documentation D.IC_SPEC, D.DESIGN, D.TECHNO) shall exist and be applied in software development.